wendyverdonk93/docs/content/payment-methods/banks/trustpay/refund-trustpay.md

 A refund will only be processed if your balance on your MultiSafepay Control is positive.

-In the event of a failed TrustPay refund, email our Support Team at <support@multisafepay.com> to assist you.
+If a TrustPay refund fails, email the Support Team at <support@multisafepay.com>